 The various information and support that can be provided:

 Whether it’s a group format over a few days or an individual visit over a day, you’ll have the opportunity to discover the environment, enrich your network of contacts and plan your settlement in the region.
 This trip is a dynamic experience that allows participants to assess the potential offered by the region, both in terms of quality of life and professionally.
 Activities, accommodation and meals are free of charge!

-We have a candidate bank of over 51,000 people on our website that are looking for employment opportunities in the regions of Quebec.
-As an employer, you can create an account and add your job postings to the bank of jobs!
-The Place aux Jeune agent is also available to link you with possible candidates that they are supporting who are interested in moving to the region.
+We have a candidate bank of over 51,000 people on our website looking for employment opportunities in the regions of Quebec.
+You can create an account and add your job postings to the bank of jobs as an employer!
+The Place aux Jeune agent is also available to link you with possible candidates they are supporting who are interested in moving to the region.
 It really is a win for everyone!
-The best part, it is completely free of charge!
+The best part is it is entirely free of charge!